cosailer/4e03/README.md

 I have another interesting way to add the I2C sensor boards, since the signal lines of USB port 1 is not connected, they can be connected directly to the I2C port of atmega328pb, then the sensor boards can be inserted like a USB dongle, and the charging ability should not be affected.
 A LDO to convert 4v-5v to 3.3v may be needed.

+to monitor the discharge current(however unreliable, they are still useful information), the port enable on PD1 can be moved to PD0 to free up the UART TX, then connect the TX pin to one USB port to output to PC.

 some ideas:
 1. upgrade atmega168pa to atmega328pb, more pin, more flash/ram/eeprom
 2. remove sensor U8, move the connection from PB4 to PC0 to add the ability to measure usb input voltage
-3. change the backlight led to change color of the display
+3. change the backlight led to change color of the display [done]
-4. change the button to a softer one or a touch button
+4. change the button to a softer one or a touch button [done]
 5. add invidual enable pin for each charger IC instead of two ICs per pin on PB6 and PB7
 6. increase the voltage divider resisters to decrease the cell self-discharging current, maybe also add a capacitor
-7. move pin PD0 and PD1, free up the UART for sensors or even external microcontrollers
+7. move pin PD0 and PD1, free up the UART for sensors, external microcontrollers or data output
 8. implement the floppy bird game or the chrome jumping dinosaur game, since there is only one button
 9. another idea is to record charging history of each cell in the eeprom to improve charging, not sure if its possible
 10. add I2C sensor boards on the USB output port
-11. lead the ICSP header outside the case for programming
+11. lead the ICSP header outside the case for programming [done]
 12. onboard MT5033 has a upgraded version MT5035
+12. onboard TP4055 has a upgraded version TP4057